enkidevs/curriculum/coding-intro/coding-intro-core/core-concepts/programs-and-data.md

 ### Data

 Data is the information that our programs work with.
-In code, we most often store these in variables.
+In code, we store these in variables.

 For instance, when you meet someone new you could store their info like this[1]:
 ```python